Your Hobart cool room knows the ferry didn't sail; NetSuite's stock ledger doesn't

 Exactly what you get

 A ledger that understands a Hobart year: forecasting weighted to your summer peak, inventory that reacts to a delayed Spirit of Tasmania sailing before the stock dies, and one margin view across tours, cellar door, wholesale, and export.
-It connects to a custom CRM (Customer Relationship Management) for guest and trade relationships, feeds a business intelligence dashboard for channel margin, and shares stock data with an inventory management system so the cool room and the books agree.
+It connects to a custom CRM (Customer Relationship Management) for guest and trade relationships, feeds a business intelligence (BI) dashboard for channel margin, and shares stock data with an inventory management system so the cool room and the books agree.
 You also get onboarding docs built for staff who start fresh every December.

 How to choose a developer in Hobart